Trawler sinks near the Kish Lighthouse when a submarine getting caught in its nets.

 Ministry of Defence officials in Britain say it wasn't one of theirs.

-At Clogherhead reporter Brendan O'Brien speaks to Pat Connolly, skipper on the rescue trawler, the Supreme as well as crew members Mick Kelly and Noel Kirwin.
-Sharelga skipper Raymond McEvoy was too shocked to be interviewed.
+Sharelga crew members Mick Kelly and Noel Kirwin describe the incident but skipper Raymond McEvoy was too shocked to be interviewed.

 An RTÉ News report broadcast on 18 April 1982.
 The reporters are Kieron Wood and Brendan O'Brien.